stringparser/nextjs-sass-typescript/README.md

 # Development

-Do run the project do `npm run dev`.
+To run the project do `npm run dev`.

 # Production